azaho/mlni_scuffed/ieeg_temporaldata/README.md

 # Neural Conversion Library for Standardized Data

-This repository provides tools for converting various neural data formats into a standardized `temporaldata` format.
+This repository provides tools for converting various iEEG neural data formats into a standardized `temporaldata` format.
 The goal is to facilitate data sharing, analysis, and interoperability across different research groups and studies.

 ## Data Format